 Many of these earlier posts first appeared on another blog I have called, “Kali’s Musings,” which explores the parallels between parenting and management, along with some personal life writing and posts about mentoring.

 Burning Mouth Syndrome became a very popular topic on that blog, and it was suggested that I break these posts out into their own venue.

 My goal is to share some of my journey with this mysterious, and incredibly persistent syndrome, and perhaps to help you along the way.
 NOTE: I am not a doctor and I always recommend that you consult with your doctor before trying any coping strategies or treatments.
 That is just common sense, right?

 Stop in any time, comment if you wish, and if there is a question I can help you with, I will be happy to do so, always with the caveat that I am not a doctor and cannot give you medical advice.
 I can only share what has worked for me with you, and point you to sources of more research and information.

 Burning Mouth Syndrome (BMS) entered my life for the first time in 2006.

 I had dental work on my two front teeth and woke soon after with burning in my mouth and throat.
 It did not affect my tongue at that time.

-After visits to my Dentist and an Ear, Nose, and Throat doctor, they eventually tried an oral antibiotic and after four months of pain, I woke up my second day of antibiotic treatment with no pain whatsoever.
+After visits to my Dentist and an Ear, Nose, and Throat doctor, they eventually tried an oral antibiotic and after four months of pain, I woke up on my second day of antibiotic treatment with no pain whatsoever.
 Hallelujah!
-I assumed, as did my physicians, that the treatment had worked and whatever was infected was no longer a problem.
+I assumed, as did my physicians, that the treatment had worked and that whatever was infected was no longer a problem.

 We were all so wrong.
 I was simply in remission.